Wither Road Club thumbnail image

 Entertainment is provided by visiting groups, and members take part in exercise and craft activities all specially tailored to their abilities.

-Image caption: Staff & Volunteers dishing up lunch
+Image caption: Staff & Volunteers dishing up lunch.

-On a nice day club members are taken on outings in our van for picnics and to visit places of interest.
 Members also benefit from walks around the neighbourhood always accompanied by staff or volunteers.
 An important part of the day is centred around reminiscing.

 Wither Road Club members have a hot mid-day meal, morning and afternoon tea all freshly cooked on the premises.